Deshaun Watson's Success and Achievements in Timeline

 On January 21, 2019, Deshaun Watson was named to his first Pro Bowl, replacing Tom Brady.

-In 2019, Deshaun Watson led the Houston Texans to a consecutive division title.
+In 2019, Deshaun Watson guided the Houston Texans to a consecutive division title, continuing his success with the team.